 Reception and Market Failure

 The Atari 5200 was not well received by consumers when it was released and was never able to completely recover from its lukewarm reception.
 Various design and technical flaws, which ranged from an unreliable controller to an unusual RF adapter, discouraged users from adopting the console.
-The first wave of 5200s were also incompatible with 2600 games, requiring users to buy a separate adapter to play their back catalog of 2600 games.
-Atari officially announced the system was discontinued in 1984 upon the announcement of the 7800 (which would not be released until two years later)
+The 5200 was also incompatible with 2600 games, requiring users to buy a separate adapter to play their back catalog of 2600 games, which was not released until later in 1983.
+In 1984, Atari officially announced the system was discontinued upon the announcement of the 7800 (which would not be released until two years later).

 Beyond the hardware, poor business decisions helped further seal the 5200's fate.
 First, Atari failed to motivate third-party development for the console.
 Second, Atari management decided to devote most of their resources to the already oversaturated 2600 market while leaving the 5200 idle.
-Atari had numerous replacement consoles for the 5200 in the works before they decided to invest research and development into the Atari 7800.
-Atari Inc. originally planned on developing a smaller, cost-reduced version of the Atari 5200, which would have gotten rid of the controller storage bin.
-This prototype was called the Atari 5100 and would have been a more simple and user friendly 5200, but the project was eventually canceled.
-Before settling on the 7800 Atari's originally planned sequel to the 5200 was a system called the 3200, but its development halted because it was too difficult to develop for.
+Before the system was discontinued, Atari Inc. originally planned on developing a smaller, cost-reduced version of the Atari 5200, which would have gotten rid of the controller storage bin.
+This prototype was internally referred to as the Atari 5100 and would have been a more simple and user friendly 5200, but the project was eventually canceled in 1984 when the 5200 was discontinued.

 - CPU: Custom MOS 6502C @ 1.79 MHz